 To redecorate.
 Like seriously, this is just plain fun.
 (I’ve learned nothing here).
 My third daughter has a knack for colour combinations and style, so it has been just fun to do it with her.
 I found wrapped chocolates to put on the soft bamboo sheeted pillows and coffee from the local famous coffee grinder to spread the local business love.
 I’ve even ordered handmade soaps wrapped in pretty papers just for our bed and breakfast from Live Full Handmade.

 Plan breakfasts and menu.
 Here’s where my second daughter comes in.
-Oh, all my homeschooled kids can cook, but this daughter has made a high school credit of it as she caters for a monthly gig, works a day a week in a local bakery and is their prime tart marker (both for the bakery and at home).
+Oh, all my homeschooled kids can cook, but this daughter has made a high school credit of it as she caters for a monthly gig, works a day a week in a local bakery, and is their prime tart marker (both for the bakery and at home).
 She is eager to cook if I pay her, so of course, she’ll get paid.

 Plan concierge offerings.
 Champagne and chocolate-covered strawberries for the room?
-I love the idea for special occasion visits.
+I love the idea of special occasion visits.
 Apparently, we have to be licensed.
 How about sausages n smores for the rustic firepit?
 Or a picnic for the canoe trip?
 (Our riverside beach and canoe come in handy).

 Hire help.
 But I might need to hire one of my kiddos to help clean.
 I hear that’s a thing, that though I have plenty of professional training, I hardly want more.
 We’ll see.
 I’m pretty good at laundering, making beds, vacuuming, and toilet cleaning.
-Since the kids have also been trained, I can definitely pay one of them too.
+Since the kids have also been trained, I can definitely pay for one of them too.

 Take a lot of photos.
 If you’re following my Instagram, you’ll know I’ve already been doing that.
 I’ve had a few questions: what is Giverny of the Mountains?
 It’s our homestead!
 Our homestead has a name.
-I’ve been sharing for months, maybe you could consider years, since we bought the raw land, drilled a well, developed a septic field and blasted for our home foundation.
+I’ve been sharing for months, maybe you could consider years since we bought the raw land, drilled a well, developed a septic field, and blasted for our home foundation.
 All those photos have come in handy.
 You can find our bed and breakfast on Instagram.